sharontherese/latin-mass-wedding/content/married-saints/index.md

 O’Malley, V.J.
 Saintly Companions: A Cross-Reference of Sainted Relationships.
 Alba House, 1995.

 Neill, T.P.
-They Lived the Faith: Great Lay Leaders of Modern Times.
-Literary Licensing, LLC, 2012.
+They Lived the Faith: Great Lay Leaders of Modern Times, 1951.

 Burton, Doris.
 Great Catholic Mothers of Yesterday and To-Day.
 London: Paternoster, 1951.

 Ferdinand Holböck, S.T.D.
 Married Saints and Blesseds: Through the Centuries.
-Ignatius Press, 2017. https://books.google.com/books?id=1HEuDwAAQBAJ.
+Ignatius Press, 2017.

 Ford, David C., Mary S. Ford, and Kallistos.
 Marriage as a Path to Holiness : Lives of Married Saints.
 2013.

 Fink, J.F.
 Married Saints.
-Alba House, 1999. https://books.google.com/books?id=7JldPQAACAAJ.
+Alba House, 1999.

 Delany, S.P.
 Married Saints.
-Longmans, Green, 1935. https://books.google.com/books?id=ReVOAQAAMAAJ.
+Longmans, Green, 1935.

 Bogle, J., and J. Bogle.
 A Heart for Europe: The Lives of Emperor Charles and Empress Zita of Austria-Hungary.
 Gracewing Books.
-Fowler Wright, 1990. https://books.google.com/books?id=L59n8YY3gy8C.
+1990.

 Brown, N.C., and D. Ahlquist.
 The Woman Who Was Chesterton.
 ACS Books.
 ACS Books, 2015.